citrix/citrix-daas-rest-go/citrixorchestration/docs/EditDeliveryGroupRequestModel.md

 HasPolicySetGuid returns a boolean if a field has been set.

+### SetPolicySetGuidNil

+`func (o *EditDeliveryGroupRequestModel) SetPolicySetGuidNil(b bool)`

+ SetPolicySetGuidNil sets the value for PolicySetGuid to be an explicit nil

+### UnsetPolicySetGuid
+`func (o *EditDeliveryGroupRequestModel) UnsetPolicySetGuid()`

+UnsetPolicySetGuid ensures that no value is present for PolicySetGuid, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)